 The Contender/Admiral has a lifespan of 7 years and Graco wants you to replace it after any crash.

 - Color-coded recline flip-foot for reclining carseat

 - FAA-approved: ideal for airplane travel

-The Graco Contender is a knock-off of the Graco “clones,” the Size4Me/My Size/HeadWise, but is no slouch when it comes to ease of installation or ease of use.
-Its rounded base makes for a smooth installation on your vehicle seat without fear of gouging and the smooth-gliding 8-position headrest gives your child plenty of growth room to last from newborn to grade school.
+The Graco Contender 65 is no slouch when it comes to ease of installation or ease of use.
+Its rounded base makes for a smooth installation without fear of gouging your vehicle upholstery and the smooth 8-position headrest gives your child plenty of growth room to last from newborn to grade school.
 The Contender is a carseat that will satisfy parents in a role as both main carseat and backup carseat: it’s nice enough for every day use, yet doesn’t cost so much that you’ll feel bad keeping it as an occasional seat.
-Kids will like it because it has a cup holder.
-They’re easy to please, aren’t they?
+Kids will love it because it has a cup holder.
+They’re easy to please, aren’t they? 🙂